Ban Rak Thai, Thailand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

 A plug adapter that supports outlet types A, B, C and O. Ensure that you get the right kind.
-Many adapters that you can buy are simply plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most locations.
+Most adapters currently being sold are just plug changers and require your devices to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be sufficient for most areas.

 Make your flight more comfortable with an airplane phone mount